Expectations influence perception.

 Caregivers also can find ways to protect their careers and their belief in their profession by imagining that the patient has Somatoform disorder.
 In Somatoform disorder, the patient does not consciously feign symptoms (known as facetious disorder) or fabricate them in order to get or achieve something (known as malingering), but actually believes he/she has real injuries.

-There are many words for diagnosing perceived incorrect thinking on the part of patients.
+There are many words for diagnosing what health care professionals have an interest in believing to be incorrect thinking on the part of patients.
 Why are there none to label incorrect thinking on the part of the caregivers?
 The word "misdiagnosis" is too simple and innocent for it, but is there a code for that?
 There needs to be more sophisticated labels for the more sinister records and practices harming patients.
 Otherwise how will any of it be corrected?

 There especially needs to be one to describe the originator of the falsehoods recorded and spread about the patient by the caregiver responsible for the injuries who now is trying to cover them up.
 There also needs to be one to describe all of the caregivers who uncritically fell in line with those lies and by so doing enforced that label as the only history on the matter.